sophialuanfx/smarthire-demo/README.md

 ```

 ## Deploy Lambda Layers
-Deploy the necessary Lambda layers to reduce the size of deployment packages:
+Deploy the pandas_layer and langchain_layer folder as Lambda layers to reduce the size of deployment packages
-chalice deploy pandas_layer
-chalice deploy langchain_layer

 ## Replace Your Info